Maya Angelou: Later career

 Released in 1972, Angelou's Georgia, Georgia, produced by a Swedish film company and filmed in Sweden, was the first produced screenplay by a Black woman.
 She also wrote the film's soundtrack, despite having very little additional input in the filming of the movie.
 Angelou married Paul du Feu, a Welsh carpenter and ex-husband of writer Germaine Greer, in San Francisco in 1973.
 Over the next ten years, as Gillespie has stated, "She [Angelou] had accomplished more than many artists hope to achieve in a lifetime."
 Angelou worked as a composer, writing for singer Roberta Flack, and composing movie scores.
 She wrote articles, short stories, TV scripts, documentaries, autobiographies, and poetry.
-She produced plays and was named visiting professor at several colleges and universities.
-She was "a reluctant actor", and was nominated for a Tony Award in 1973 for her role in Look Away.
+She produced plays and was named a visiting professor at several colleges and universities.
+She was "a reluctant actor", and was nominated for a Tony Award in 1973 for her role in Jerome Kilty's play Look Away.
 As a theater director, in 1988 she undertook a revival of Errol John's play Moon on a Rainbow Shawl at the Almeida Theatre in London.

 In 1977, Angelou appeared in a supporting role in the television mini-series Roots.
 She was given a multitude of awards during this period, including more than thirty honorary degrees from colleges and universities from all over the world.
 In the late 1970s, Angelou met Oprah Winfrey when Winfrey was a TV anchor in Baltimore, Maryland; Angelou would later become Winfrey's close friend and mentor.
 In 1981, Angelou and du Feu divorced.